databendlabs/databend/docs/doc/60-contributing/03-rfcs/20220512-config-backward-compatibility.md

 **`inner`**

 Config instances used inside databend.
-All logic **SHOULD** be implemented towards `inner` config.
+All logic **SHOULD** be implemented towards the `inner` config.

 **`outer`**

-Config instances used as the front office of databend.
+Config instances are used as the front office of the databend.
 They will have different versions and transform into an `inner` config.
 Other modules **SHOULD NOT** depend on `outer` config.

 Take `query` for example: